SafwanWadud/file-search-engine/README.md

 # file-search-engine
-A basic search engine that will search through files
+A basic search engine that will crawl the web and search through files